dkrue/dkrue.github.io/about.md

 permalink: /about/
 ---

-_dkrue code_ is the blog of Dan Krueger.
+_dkrue code_ is the blog of software developer Dan Krueger.

 Code is what takes us from idea to execution.
 I love finding creative solutions to real-life problems using technology.
 I hope the resources on this site help other software developers and code enthusiasts.